crysosancher/noob-load/readme.md

 `Youtube.js`
 is used to download any youtube video in 1080 quality,you just have insatll:-
-`npm i ytdl-core`
+`sudo apt install nodejs`
 And then change the url link to your desired youtube video link(in the youtube.js file).
 Then run the script file:-
 `node youtube.js`   in your terminal/termux.